 Instructions

 - Preheat oven to 350 degrees F/175 degrees C then spray a 9X5 loaf pan with non-stick cooking spray.
-Beat sugar and shortening until fluffy.
-Beat in eggs, one at a time.
-Stir in pumpkin.
+Beat sugar and shortening until fluffy.1 cup white granulated sugar, ⅓ cup vegetable shortening

-- In a separate bowl, sift together flour, baking powder, cloves, baking soda, cinnamon and salt.
+- In a separate bowl, sift together flour, baking powder, cloves, baking soda, cinnamon and salt.1 ⅔ cup all-purpose flour, ¼ teaspoon baking powder, ⅛ teaspoon ground cloves, 1 teaspoon baking soda, ½ teaspoon cinnamon, ⅛ teaspoon salt

-- Add dry ingredients alternately with the water to the batter.
+- Add dry ingredients alternately with the water to the batter.⅓ cup water

-- Pour batter into prepared loaf pan and bake for 50-60 minutes or until cake tester or toothpick comes out clean.
+- Pour batter into greased loaf pan and bake for 50-60 minutes or until cake tester or toothpick comes out clean.

 - Cool loaf for 5 minutes, then remove from pan and cool on cooling rack.
 Sprinkle on nuts as garnish, if desired.